Computing

 How you can support your child:

 Supporting your child's learning from home can easily be done.
-Every child has been allocated an account on Purple Mash, here you can access games, quizzes and activities.
+Every child has been allocated an account on RM Unify which can be accessed via the school website.
+From here your child can access Google Drive, Google Classroom and other learning platforms used within school.
 Your child can also complete tasks specifically assigned to them by their class teacher on Google Classroom, where you will also find their weekly homework.
 As a parent, you should be having regular discussions about your child's online activity and how to stay safe online to ensure you are aware of your child's online activity and are actively keeping them safe when they are online at home.
+You can play a vital role in your child’s computing journey by encouraging them to use technology purposefully and safely at home.
+Supporting their development of foundational digital skills, such as supporting them to independently log on and use a keyboard effectively.
+You can also help by reviewing essential vocabulary and content for their current unit found in your child's year group's quarterly curriculum newsletter.
+Additionally, help your child become a responsible digital citizen by practising the management of their own usernames and passwords.
+Finally, to keep all children safe, we strongly encourage parents to have an open dialogue with their children about their online activity, the apps, games and websites they are accessing and friends they are making.

 Subject Lead